 Is a small village locate at 1 km from Ganpatipule.
 It’s the birth place of the renowned Marathi poet Kavi Keshavsut.
 We can visit the house it’s now converted into a student’s hostel and still has a memorial of the poet making our visit worth it.

 This small beautiful village is ideal to spend time aloof and relax.
 A great fair is organised during Maha Shivratri when pilgrims from the nearby villages and faraway place come to visit the old Shiva Temple.
 This village is to the north of Shastri river.

 This fort was built in the 17 century to offer a panoramic view of the vast open sea.
-Jaigad fort is at entrance of the Sangameshwar river and is close to 35 km from Ganpatipule.
+Jaigad fort is at the entrance of the Sangameshwar River and is close to 35 km from Ganpatipule.

 The ashram of swami Swaroopanand is here.
 Once in your lifetime, you have to visit this place to witness the journey through time.

 Best time to visit Ganpatipule Ratnagiri September to May